dorneanu/roam/content/books/stolen_focus.md

 #### 35 {#35}

+On the upper class aware of the risks of technology:

 > Shortly before I met with him, Sune had seen a photograph of Mark Zuckerberg, the founder
 > of Facebook, standing in front of a room of people who were all wearing virtual-reality
 > headsets.
 He was the only person standing in actual reality, looking at them, smiling,
 > pacing proudly around.
 When he saw it, Sune said, ‘I was like – holy shit, this is a
-> metaphor for the future.’
-If we don’t change course, he fears we are headed towards a
+> metaphor for the future.’ **If we don’t change course, he fears we are headed towards a
 > world where ‘there’s going to be an upper class of people that are very aware’ of the
 > risks to their attention and find ways to live within their limits, and then there will be
-> the rest of the society with ‘fewer resources to resist the manipulation, and they’re
+> the rest of the society with ‘fewer resources to resist the manipulation**, and they’re
 > going to be living more and more inside their computers, being manipulated more and more’.